Worms (The Bear): Critical reviews

 Rolling Stone critic Alan Sepinwall commended Deadwyler, "one of most chameleonic actors we have," for disappearing into this "relaxed, confident, funny role."
-He praised the episode overall as one of the season four installments that "zeroes in on the emotional details that matter," writing:
+He praised the episode overall as one of the season four installments that "zeroes in on the emotional details that matter."

-In all, "Worms" is a lovely spotlight on the series' co-lead, that feels at once like a little interlude from the main action and like an important stepping stone in the season's larger arc about what will happen to The Bear, and whether Syd wants to keep working with Carmy.
-Like the cheffed-up Hamburger Helper meal Syd teaches TJ to cook—or, for that matter, like the pared-down menu The Bear has to deploy this season after the grocery budget starts getting too low—it turns its lack of ingredients into a strength.
-The simplicity of it allows the most important part—in this case, Edebiri's screen presence, charm, and palpable vulnerability in this role—to stand out, rather than getting lost in a busy sauce.

 Rolling Stone reporter C.T.
 Jones wrote that "the genius of 'Worms' also lies in how deftly Boyce and Edebiri lay out some of the most treasured and joyous parts of Black community onscreen without explaining them to death.
 The Bear is a show about all of the different ways a group of strangers can become family.
 'Worms' turns that same silliness, banter, and heartwarming energy radical, by placing the Black home in a place of soft reverence."
 Slate's Nadira Goff found "Worms" to be a "lovely episode.
 It's both a testament to Black culture and an overdue check-in with Sydney, who has been ruminating on this choice between the chaos of her chosen family and the normalcy of strangers for ages," but felt that the story told therein frustratingly "doesn't end up mattering in her final decision between the two offers."
 Time's Judy Berman described the episode as "...refreshing, thanks in part to Bravo's lighter hand and in part to the respite it offers from Carmy's wallowing.